Copy files from a remote server into your local server.

 The default is to display information about every changelist.

-Specifies which files to fetch.
-If you specify a file or files
+Specifies which files (and optionally which revisions) to fetch.
+If you specify files,

 you cannot specify a stream with the